-■ The Virginia Investment Pool Trust Fund (the "Trust" or "VIP") is an Internal Revenue Code Section 115 governmental trust fund created under the Joint Exercise of Powers statue of the Commonwealth of Virginia to provide political subdivisions with an investment vehicle to pool their funds and to invest such funds into two or more investment portfolios under the direction and daily supervision of a professional fund manager.
+- INTRODUCTORY FINANCIAL REQUIRED OTHER STATISTICAL OTHER SUPPLEMENTARY SUPPLEMENTAL SUPPLEMENTARY SECTION SECTION SECTION INFORMATION (UNAUDITED) SECTION (UNAUDITED) INFORMATION (UNAUDITED) - The Virginia Investment Pool Trust Fund (the "Trust" or "VIP") is an Internal Revenue Code Section 115 governmental trust fund created under the Joint Exercise of Powers statue of the Commonwealth of Virginia to provide political subdivisions with an investment vehicle to pool their funds and to invest such funds into two or more investment portfolios under the direction and daily supervision of a professional fund manager.
 The Trust was established and created by the City of Chesapeake, Virginia, and the City of Roanoke, Virginia (the "Founding Participants") and operates under the Trust Agreement as amended September 23, 2016.
 All deposits to VIP initially go into the Stable NAV Liquidity Pool, which serves both as a liquidity pool and as a sweep account for the 1-3 Year High Quality Bond Fund.
-HRSD's total investment in VIP is \$62,932,000 (valued at amortized cost) in the 1-3 Year High Quality Bond Fund and \$144,268,000 in the Stable NAV Liquidity Pool as of June 30, 2022.
+HRSD's total investment in VIP 1-3 Year High Quality Bond Fund was \$63.07 million (valued at amortized cost) and \$62.93 million, as of June 30, 2023 and 2022, respectively.
+HRSD's total investment in VIP's Stable NAV Liquidity Pool (valued at amortized cost) was \$129.51 million and \$144.27 million as of June 30, 2023 and 2022, respectively.
 See Note 3 for additional information.